microlinkhq/www/src/pages/docs/sdk/parameters/media/index.md

 <Microlink url='{{DemoLinks.TED.url}}' />

-However, you can pass a single value to be used instead, for example `logo`
+However, you can pass a single value to be used instead, for example <Type children="'logo'"/>

 <MultiCodeEditor languages={{
   React: `import Microlink from '@microlink/react'